-Help Center

-The final section of the home window is the Help center.
-Here you will find several useful sources of information that can help answer questions about the PI+ software or the underlying REMI model.
+Help Center The final section of the home window is the Help center.
+Here you will find several useful sources of information that can help answer questions about the E3+ software or the underlying REMI model.

-Figure 24: Help Center
+Figure 34: Help Center

 Software Information

-The "About" window displays information about your installation of PI+.
+The About window displays information about your installation of E3+.
 It contains version, model, and build ID numbers as well as information that could be useful for a REMI support situation such as information about applied patches and some statistics pertaining to your computer's memory usage.

 Frequently Asked Questions

-The FAQ window contains answers to common questions about using PI+.
+The FAQ window contains answers to common questions about using E3+.
 Questions and answers are grouped by topic and provide insight into important REMI model concepts, detail some best-practices for policy variable usage, explain the options available when running a forecast, and give tips for troubleshooting errors.

 Documentation

 The documentation viewer is a built-in PDF viewer that provides easy access to all documentation files that are shipped with your model.
-From the documentation viewer, you can print as well as easily open our Documentation folder if you'd like to copy or share our documentation files.
-Specific documentation pieces that are worth noting are the PI+ Changes file, which briefly outlines a history of major changes between PI+ versions, and the PI+ Overview file which provides an in-depth description of data, software, and methodology changes made for the current version.
-The rest of our documentation focuses on REMI's model equations, data sources, estimation procedures, and industry and occupation layouts.
+Documentation is organized into different sections for version change documents, equations and data, examples of use, etc. From the documentation viewer, you can print as well as easily open our Documentation folder if you'd like to copy or share our documentation files.
+Specific documentation pieces that are worth noting are the Major Changes file, which briefly outlines a history of major changes between E3+ versions, and the Model Overview file which provides an in-depth description of data, software, and methodology changes made for the current version.
+The rest of our documentation focuses on REMI's model equations, data sources, and estimation procedures.

 III.
 Overview of Forecast Windows

 The process of creating a forecast takes place within a Forecast Window.
 The three main aspects of working with a forecast: specifying policy variables, running the forecast, and viewing the results, each take place on separate screens of the Forecast Window and are accessed using the navigation links along the window's header panel.
-At any time, your forecast and its contents such as policy variables and customized result visualizations can be saved using the "Save Forecast" button which is always located at the upper left of the screen on the header panel.
-Forecast windows are now separate entities from the main application window and thus multiple forecasts can now be open simultaneously, with each accessible via a button on the Windows taskbar.
+At any time, your forecast and its contents such as policy variables and customized result visualizations can be saved using the Save Forecast button which is always located at the upper left of the screen on the header panel.
+Forecast windows are now separate entities from the main application window and thus multiple forecasts can now be opened simultaneously, with each accessible via a button on the Windows taskbar.
+Inputs Search Function is added to search for variables, details, topics and scenarios.

-Figure 25: Forecast Window

-Select Inputs